Risk management strategies

 - Increased stakeholder confidence

 WHS risks within the Disability Sector are common with some other sectors such as aged care, HACC programs and a range of industrial sectors depending on the Disability Enterprise activities.
 What is unique for the Disability Sector is the potential need for a particular organisation to be able to address WHS obligations across such a range of industry types which often include uncontrolled environments whilst working with service users who may have unforeseen or unpredictable functional restrictions or behaviours.
-The Disability Sector also has to address the potential mismatch between risk minimisation and the disabled person’s desire to take risks.
+The Disability Sector also has to address the potential mismatch between risk minimisation and the person’s desire to take risks.

 Risk can be defined as the chance of something happening that will impact upon objectives.
 Risk is inherent in life.
 Everything we do involves risk.
 Risk may have positive or negative outcomes, resulting in either an opportunity or a loss for a business.